dotnet/docs-aspire/docs/database/seed-database-data.md

 var todosDbName = "Todos";
 var todosDb = builder.AddPostgres("postgres")
     .WithEnvironment("POSTGRES_DB", todosDbName)
-    .WithVolumeMount(
+    .WithBindMount(
         "../DatabaseContainers.ApiService/data/postgres",
-        "/docker-entrypoint-initdb.d",
-        VolumeMountType.Bind)
+        "/docker-entrypoint-initdb.d")
     .AddDatabase(todosDbName);
 ```

-In this example, the `.WithVolumeMount` method parameters configure the following:
+In this example, the `.WithBindMount` method parameters configure the following:

 - `../DatabaseContainers.ApiService/data/postgres` sets a path to the SQL script in your local project that you want to run in the container to seed data.
 - `/docker-entrypoint-initdb.d` sets the path to an entry point in the container so your script will be run during container startup.